talifire/TUD_Research_Task/README.md

 # TUD_Reasearch_Task_ATL
 # Data-Driven Evaluation of Airport Slot Adherence

-This repository contains the analysis code used to generate the results presented in the paper:
+This repository contains analysis code illustrating a data-driven approach to airport slot adherence that is consistent with, but not identical to, the methodology presented in the paper:

 **“Data-Driven Evaluation of Airport Slot Adherence”**
 Tetiana Alifirenko, Rainer Koelle, Hartmut Fricke